1. Primrose Park Artist Studios

-Bernadette Facer is a visual artist working in printmaking, classical photography and installation.
+Bernadette Facer (81KB) is a visual artist working in printmaking, classical photography and installation.
 Whilst studying at the Otago School of Fine Art in New Zealand, these mediums were developed by mentors such as, Diane Halstead and Marilyn Webb.
 Although now residing in Australia, her work often has a contextual connection to Aotearoa, New Zealand.

-It can be observed that Facer's artistic processes are often influenced by the sombre and contemplative black protest paintings of Ralph Hotere.
+Bernadette's art is often influenced by the sombre and contemplative black protest paintings of Ralph Hotere.
 The works will often depict braided rivers as shadow water or ata wai.
 Black on black printing methods are used to serve as a dual representation for memory and of the depletion of resource, in the agricultural district from which she hails, Waitara (Canterbury).